Kyō no Go no Ni: CDs

 Multiple music CDs have been released for Kyō no Go no Ni.
-The first was a maxi single entitled "Baby Love / Yakusoku" (Baby Love/約束) on March 23, 2006 by Avex Tracks under the catalog number AVCA-22708.
+The first was a maxi single entitled "Baby Love / Yakusoku" (Baby Love/約束) on March 23, 2006, by Avex Tracks under the catalog number AVCA-22708.
 The single contained three version for each "Baby Love" and "Yakusoku": two versions sung by the two sets of voice actors for Chika Koizumi, Kazumi Aihara, and Yūki Asano (Mai Kadowaki, Mamiko Noto, and Mikako Takahashi, followed by the respective members of Sweet Kiss) and an instrumental version.
-A maxi single entitled Nisemono was released on November 5, 2008 by King Records under the catalog number KICM-3175.
+A maxi single entitled Nisemono was released on November 5, 2008, by King Records under the catalog number KICM-3175.
 This single contained "Nisemono" and "Secret Base (Kimi ga Kureta Mono)" in original and instrumental versions as sung by the group, Friends.
 A studio album of twelve tracks was released on January 7, 2009, entitled Best Friends, by King Records under the catalog number KICA-950.
 It included all six of the theme songs as sung by the group, Friends: "Nisemono", "Secret Base (Kimi ga Kureta Mono)", "Daibakuhatsu No.1", "Natsu Matsuri", "Yūyake Iro", and "Negai."

-The anime adaptation's original soundtrack on December 10, 2008 by King Records under the catalog number KICA-945.
+The anime adaptation's original soundtrack on December 10, 2008, by King Records under the catalog number KICA-945.
 Twenty-eight tracks of the album are background music whereas the other six tracks are the shortened versions of all the theme songs.
 The album is separated into four sections named chronologically after the seasons starting with spring.

 Drama CDs

 King Records has released two drama CDs adaptations of the series.
-The first CD is an eight-track album entitled 'Kyou no 5 no 2' Drama CD vol.1 (今日の5の2 ドラマCD vol.1) released on December 25, 2008 under the catalog number KICA-951.
-The second CD is a nine-track album entitled 'Kyou no 5 no 2' Drama CD vol.2 (今日の5の2 ドラマCD vol.2) released on February 25, 2009 under the catalog number KICA-952.
+The first CD is an eight-track album entitled 'Kyou no 5 no 2' Drama CD vol.1 (今日の5の2 ドラマCD vol.1) released on December 25, 2008, under the catalog number KICA-951.
+The second CD is a nine-track album entitled 'Kyou no 5 no 2' Drama CD vol.2 (今日の5の2 ドラマCD vol.2) released on February 25, 2009, under the catalog number KICA-952.

 Reception

 Anime News Network's Carl Kimlinger praised the 2007 OVA's characters design as "smooth" and "shiny".
-He praised it for almost entirely removing what he described as "squirm-inducing fan-service" as was present in the OVA adaptation.
+He also praised the 2008 anime adaptation for almost entirely removing what he described as "squirm-inducing fan-service" as was present in the OVA adaptation.